Choosing how to feed your baby is an important decision that has life-long effects for your baby and for you.

 It seems everyone has an opinion about pacifiers.
 That's because there are both advantages and disadvantages to using them.
 Get the full facts so you can make the right choice for your baby.

 As part of your preparation for your new baby, you probably got an infant safety seat for the car.
-But do you know how to make sure it’s installed properly?
+But do you know how to make sure it’s installed correctly?
 And when do you switch to a child safety seat?
 Learn the ins and outs of safe car travel for your little one.

-For a parent who needs to take an infant's or child's temperature, there are now 4 digital thermometer choices.
+For a parent who needs to take an infant's or child's temperature, there are now 5 digital thermometer choices.

 Although lead poisoning is often associated with the paint of older homes, children may be exposed to lead if the soldering on water pipes is new.
-In fact, lead may be found in many parts of a home, including soil, food or even the air.
+In fact, lead may be found in many parts of a home, including soil, food, or even the air.

 Street hockey is popular because it's cheaper than regular hockey and can be played anywhere there is a hard surface.